-An untrained employee uses them like a hunter who uses a shotgun to shoot into the air, hoping a bullet strikes a bird.
+An untrained employee uses features like a hunter who shoots a shotgun into the air, hoping a bullet strikes a bird.

 But if you truly understand how to sell something in a retail setting, you know the magic only happens when you give the right features to the shopper based on what that shopper told you was important to them.

-To really ace a full-price, premium item sale and to sell it without a discount, you have to be able to compare and contrast various products in a natural way.
+To ace a full-price, premium item sale and sell it without a discount, you must be able to compare and contrast various products naturally.

 He's not a salesman; he's a sportsman and a user concerned with educating the client about why you want to purchase more expensive shells.

 He shares his wisdom in practical, real-world examples like, "Think about the birds you've lost while shooting "bargain" shells.
 Every one of us has shot a duck or goose with standard steel, seen it flinch from the hit, but then watched it go on flying as though totally unaffected.
 Finally, a quarter-mile away, it folds up and drops like a stone in the middle of the thickest cattail slough in the state.
 Even a world-champion retriever brings back few of those birds.
 It happens more than we like to remember.
 It's impossible to put a value on a lost bird."